 Consolidated vs. hub and spoke LTL.

-When determining your preferred LTL shipping method, there are two options that must be considered – consolidation and traditional hub and spoke.
-Here’s a look at which option might work best for you:
+As a small or medium sized business, you have a couple choices when it comes to LTL.
+When determining your preferred LTL shipping method, there are two options that must be considered: LTL consolidation and traditional hub and spoke LTL.

-During this process, LTL shipments heading to similar locations are combined at consolidation warehouses and remain on a single truck until they reach their final destination.
+For some, LTL consolidation is a top choice since it can simplify the shipping process.
+During the process of consolidation, LTL shipments heading to similar locations are combined at consolidation warehouses and remain on a single truck until they reach their final destination.

 Advantages of consolidation.

 Some of the advantages of consolidated LTL include:

 - Simplified shipping – no need to worry about complicated freight classifications.

 - Straightforward pricing – pay for only the square footage you use on the trailer.

 - Less expensive for larger and/or denser shipments.

 While LTL consolidation is a great option, SMBs should understand which circumstances are a good fit for it and which are not.
 Here are a few examples of when to use consolidated LTL: